Skip to content

 Good news for anyone who also thinks the Dutch film world could use a bit more spice.
 On 29 September, film theatre Springhaver in Utrecht will host the Evening of the Burning Calf organised.
 Rounded off with the presentation of the Brandend Kalf, the new film award for the most sensational, daring, cheeky or inspired Dutch film initiative.
 At least, if enough crowdfunders are those who want to support this project by film journalist Karin Wolfs and writer A.H.J.
 Dautzenberg.

 Yes, you see, this event takes place, not entirely coincidentally, on the evening preceding the presentation of the Golden Calf awards.
-And no, the Brandend Kalf is not a side-programme of the Dutch Film Festival.
-When we ask Karin Wolfs to explain, she first of all wants to emphasise that it is a completely independent project.
+And no, the Brandend Kalf is not a side programme of the Dutch Film Festival.
+When we ask Karin Wolfs to explain, she first of all wants to emphasise that it is an entirely independent project.
 Nor a private party of Wolfs and Dautzenberg.
 Hence also that crowdfunding.
 If it succeeds

 Voices Outside The Echo Chamber: we need exhibitions like this